TCSMasked/TCSMasked/README.md

 ###

 <p align="center">Hello!
 I am TCSMasked.
 Your average teenage gamer with a good knowledge of code!
 I enjoy the aspect of coding as (in my eyes at least) it acts as building blocks to create something incredible.
-I do a bunch of different things from creating and coding gaming servers from the ground-up to creating professional websites and organizations, for example my very own org called MaskedNET.
-If you want to see more about MaskedNET and what it offers then you can head on over to https://maskednet.org/about | Here's some more information about myself!</p>
+I do a bunch of different things from creating and coding gaming servers from the ground-up to creating professional websites and organizations, for example my very own server company called TCSNET.
+If you want to see more about TCSNET and what it offers then you can head on over to https://tcsnet.uk/about | Here's some more information about myself!</p>

 ###